andrzejlisek/SingleHtmlAppBundler/readme.md

 # File types

-The file type must be distinguished th two aspects:
+The file type must be distinguished by two aspects:

 * Distinguish HTML, JS/CSS and other files while processing\.
 The JS and CSS files are treated as file of the same type\.